JurateLehmann/JurateLehmann/README.md

 ### Hi there 👋

+⚡ Fun fact: **least of all I care about 'building my brand'.**
+I am not to pretend that styling my github will make me a good developer.
+I like to problem solve, and to focus on practical, useful solutions that make someone's life easier.

 <!--
 **JurateLehmann/JurateLehmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.